fredhutchio/concepts_machine_learning/notes.md

 * Recognize the four main paradigms of machine learning
 * Differentiate between supervised and unsupervised ML methods and applications
 * Recognize and have a basic understanding of common approaches to supervised (regression, classification) and unsupervised (clustering, dimensionality reduction) machine learning.

+# LW Class Objectives

+By the end of this class you should be able to:

+Class 1: Introduction to machine learning concepts
+* Define machine learning
+* Recognize the four paradigms of machine learning
+* Understand basic terminology like alogrithm, inputs, outputs, supervised, unsupervised
+* Differentiate between unsupervised and supervised ml Class 2: Supervised machine learning
+*
+*
+*
+*
+Class 3: Unsupervised machine learning
+*
+*
+*
+*
+* Class 4: Experimental design and EDA in ML
+*
+*
+*
+*